JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 The following locations are searched (a number of locations is common for all operating systems; some of them are OS-specific):

 * If defined, a custom directory on the agent is searched for Java installations.
 Defining a custom directory to search for Java is described [below](#Defining+Custom+directory+to+Search+for+Java).
-* The [agent tools](installing-agent-tools.md) directory, `<Agent Home Directory>/tools,` is checked for containing a jre or jdk.
+* The [agent tools](installing-agent-tools.md) directory, `<Agent Home Directory>/tools`, is checked for containing a jre or jdk.
 By default, the subdirectories of `/tools` are not scanned.
 To search the subdirectories, define `teamcity.agent.java.search.path=%agent.tools.NAME%/INNER_PATH` in the `buildAgent.properties` file.
 For Unix and macOS, remember to [set the executable bit](https://plugins.jetbrains.com/docs/teamcity/plugins-packaging.html) on the files for TeamCity to be able to launch the discovered Java.
+{product="tc"}
 * It is checked whether the `JAVA_HOME`, `JDK_HOME`, `JRE_HOME` variables are defined
 * The OS-specific locations, listed in the next section, are checked
 * The `PATH` environment variables are searched and the discovered directories are checked for containing Java